mudbri/LLM-Network-Eval/README.md

 ## Running Open-Source LLMs

 To evaluate open-source LLMs, you can use the provided `run_open_source_llm.py` script.
-This script now includes an option to pass your Hugging Face (HF) API token for models that require authentication.
+This script includes an option to pass your Hugging Face (HF) API token for models that require authentication.

 ### Command-Line Arguments
 - `--folder`: Path to the folder containing the CSV files that contain questions.
 Use Results/GPT3.5 to make this script work for this project.